 - handful of raw, chopped walnuts

-The muffins can be served with a side of almond butter or a dollop of coconut ice cream!
+The muffins can be served with a side of almond butter, peanut butter, yogurt or a dollop of coconut ice cream!
 Now that’s indulgently dairy-free.

 - Preheat the oven to 400F and grease or line all 12 cups on your muffin tins with paper liners.